kphprateek/BigData/README.md

 # BigData
-This is a Basic exploration of Big data,Taking the twitter data we try to analyse the data by doing different operations- 1-dividing the dataset into different groups.
+This is a Basic exploration of Big data,Taking the twitter data we try to analyse the data by doing different operations- First part of it includes dividing the dataset into different groups.